okalachev/flix/README.md

 Join the official Telegram chat: https://t.me/opensourcequadcopterchat.

 Detailed article on Habr.com about the development of the drone (in Russian): https://habr.com/ru/articles/814127/.

+See the information on the obsolete version 0 in the [corresponding article](docs/version0.md).

 ## Disclaimer